alexkemp9/Conteg/README.md

 This introduction of *“headers”* & *“bodies”* allows content negotiation between client & server.
 Introduced at HTTP/1.0 it was basic but already remarkably complete.
 Caching is introduced as an important feature, and this is relevant both for Clients *and* proxy‑servers.
 The fundamental feature of this is a method for cooperation between client, server & proxies to allow substantial reduction in network bandwidth & subsequent increase in speed.
 My own testing showed typical values of +70% at level 8/9 (reduction to one‑third of original size), with some pages better than 80% (reduction to one‑fifth).
 On admin‑edit pages (masses of duplicated &lt;select> drop‑down boxes) reductions exceed 90%.
 So, most effective.

 ## *Class Help*
 The previous paragraph covered reductions due to activating compression (on by default, and the only item auto-negotiated *inside* the Class) (`Accept‑Encoding`, activated by `'use_accept_encode' => TRUE` in setup).
+Load-balanced compression is considered important enough that default is ON at min level 3.
+The routine takes < 0.002 secs on a twin Xeon 2.4 GHz, Linux 2.6.

-There are a great many others that can be activated.
+There are a great many other Content Negotiation items that can be activated (though they are not auto-negotiated): search for *“Help, Advice + Other Stuff”* at the end of the Class.
 First, here is the Constructor parameter‑array default settings:

 ### *Setup Array*